supamasS/cater-mate/README.md

   - The solution was to send the cart back as a model but send the menu item id with the path variable, then query the database for the menu item in order to get name & price.

 - The original design was to have the order and checkout pages combined in one page but things become too complicated in a single page with @PostMapping required both for adding an item to the cart (which is saved to the database in case the cart gets abandoned) and submitting customer information.
   - The solution was to split them out into 2 pages which made the implementation much easier to understand.

 ## Lessons Learned
+- Thymeleaf was new to me, and I assumed things work a certain way with the model attributes, but it was not correct.
+Because of that I spent a large amount of time debugging and experimenting on things, I should have tried to find a good resource to learn and really understand Thymeleaf more thoroughly first.
-- Defining the project scope that is small enough to accomplish in the given time frame is critical to success.
+- Defining the project scope that is small enough to accomplish in the given time frame is critical.
 - Project management and setting priorities and daily goals using a tool like Jira was very helpful.
-- Making decisions quick and getting implementation done early then having time to go back to improve things was a lot better than taking a long time to try to make a perfect decision and running short on time.
+- Making decisions early and getting implementation done early then having time to go back to improve things was a lot better than taking a long time to try to make a perfect decision and running short on time closer to the deadline.

 ## Future Improvements
 - Add functionality for an admin to create, read, update, delete the following: